kmerrill61/Statistics-Notes/content/STAT2510/index.md

 ---
-title: Welcome to Applied Probability
+title: STAT2510
 ---

-Welcome to Stat2510!
+Welcome to Applied Probability!
 Here is a collection of markdown notes to accompany the class!

 ## Chapter Notes